Marie Prevost: Decline

-Devastated by the loss of her only remaining parent, Prevost began drinking heavily and developed an addiction to alcohol.
-Prevost tried to get past her personal torment by burying herself in her work, starring in numerous roles as the temptingly beautiful seductress who in the end was always the honorable heroine.
-Adding to her depression was the end of her marriage to Kenneth Harlan – the two separated in 1927.
+Devastated by the loss of her mother, Prevost began drinking heavily.
+She tried to get past her personal torment by burying herself in her work, starring in numerous roles as a temptress who in the end was always the honorable heroine.
+Adding to her alcoholism and depression was the end of her marriage to Kenneth Harlan – the two separated in 1927.

 After seeing Prevost in The Beautiful and Damned, Howard Hughes cast her as the lead in The Racket (1928).
-Hughes and Prevost later had a brief affair.
-After the affair ended, Prevost was heartbroken which furthered her depression.
+Hughes and Prevost later had a brief affair, which left her heartbroken and further depressed.
 Her role in The Racket proved to be Prevost's last leading role.

-Prevost's depression caused her to binge on food resulting in significant weight gain.
+Prevost's depression led to binge eating, resulting in significant weight gain.
 Her career continued but she was relegated to secondary roles.
 In 1929, Cecil B. DeMille offered her a co-starring role in his final silent film The Godless Girl, starring Lina Basquette.
 In her 1990 autobiography, Basquette recalled that Prevost was not outwardly bitter about losing her leading lady status, stating "Aw, hell, that's the way it is."
 Prevost received generally good reviews for her role in the film.
 The following year, she signed a contract with Metro-Goldwyn-Mayer.

 While at MGM, Prevost worked steadily but was offered only secondary parts.
-In 1930, she appeared in Paid, starring Joan Crawford.
-While Prevost's role was secondary, she garnered good reviews.
+In 1930, she appeared in Paid, starring Joan Crawford, garnering good reviews.
 In 1931, she played Academy Award winner Helen Hayes' loyal friend in The Sin of Madelon Claudet.
 In 1932, she was one of the three leads in the film Three Wise Girls, starring Jean Harlow.
 By 1934, she had no work at all, and her financial situation deteriorated dramatically.
-The downward spiral became aggravated when her weight problems forced her into repeated crash dieting to keep whatever bit part a movie studio offered.
-Prevost made her last on screen appearance in a bit part as a waitress in Ten Laps to Go (1936).
+The downward spiral became aggravated when her weight problems forced her into repeated crash dieting to even get bit parts.
+Prevost made her last on-screen appearance as a waitress in Ten Laps to Go (1936).